Toloka/docs/en/guide/concepts/frequent-customer-errors.md

 # Common mistakes made by requesters

 Using crowdsourcing can be challenging.
-It's difficult to get it right when launching your first [project](../../glossary.md#project).
+It's difficult to get it right when launching [your first project](first-project.md).
 In this section, you will learn what mistakes requesters make most often and how to avoid or fix them.

-Depending on the stage of using Toloka, requester mistakes can be related to: project design, [task interface](../../glossary.md#task-interface), uploading [tasks](../../glossary.md#task), or setting up [quality control](../../glossary.md#quality-control).
+Depending on the stage of using Toloka, requester mistakes can be related to: [project architecture](solution-architecture.md), [task interface](../../glossary.md#task-interface), uploading [tasks](../../glossary.md#task), or setting up [quality control](../../glossary.md#quality-control).

 ## Project architecture {#mistakes-architecture}